Academic Programs

 Libraries

 The Southwest Missouri State University libraries also operate as a system, providing the necessary support for the academic programs on all campuses for all degree programs.
 The greatest challenge facing the library system is keeping pace with the extensive growth in master's degree programs and students.
-Included in the Missouri State University library system are the Duane G. Meyer Library, the Music Library and the Greenwood Laboratory School Library on the Springfield Campus; the Garnett Library on the West Plains Campus; and the Paul Evans Library on the Mountain Grove Campus.
+Included in the Missouri State University library system are the Duane G. Meyer Library, the Music Library and the Greenwood Laboratory School Library on the Springfield Campus; the Garnett Library on the West Plains Campus; and the Paul Evans Library on the Missouri State Fruit Experiment Station at Mountain Grove.
 The libraries are coordinated in their standards, practices, and development.

 The MOBIUS statewide academic library consortium will significantly improve access to materials throughout Missouri when fully implemented in the next several years.
 When implemented, the Common Library Platform will create a "virtual catalog" of the approximately 14 million bibliographic records in the libraries of Missouri's colleges and universities.
 Cooperative collection development planning should become possible for participants in the consortium when all 50 members are brought online.
 The Southwest Missouri State University libraries intend to take full advantage of this opportunity.